 About The Summit

-At the Upstream Summit, emerging artists, industry experts and creative collaborators from the Northwest and beyond will gather at WaMu Theater to dive into how to succeed in the changing music economy.
-Our Seattle-based summit will dig into the most pressing opportunities and challenges currently facing the music industry, especially emerging artists here in the region.
+Join emerging artists, industry experts and creative collaborators from the Northwest and beyond at the Upstream Summit presented by Amazon Web Services as we dive into how to succeed in the changing music economy.

-At the Upstream Summit, we are going to dive into these questions together as we work to build a community that supports and uplifts artists at every level of their career.
-Summit pass options include 2-Day Summit, 2-Day Summit + 3-Day Fest, and VIP.
+Join us as we create a community that lifts up artists at every stage of their music career.
+Summit pass options include Single Day, 2-Day Summit, 2-Day Summit + 3-Day Fest, and VIP.
 Group packages are also available.
 Buy Summit passes now!

 Many Rivers to Cross: How The Music Industry Is Adapting to The Streaming Model and Beyond